Alfred Kahl: Working methods and legacy

 Kahl worked alone, using a basic monocular microscope, equipped with an oil-immersion objective providing a maximum magnification of 500X.
 He preferred to examine living subjects, and rarely used fixed specimens or chemical stains.
 From his close scrutiny of living organisms, he produced simple informative freehand drawings to accompany his written observations.

-Despite his simple procedures, absence of collaborators and lack of formal training, he came to dominate his field, to the extent that the period from 1930-1950 has been characterized as the "Kahlian era" of ciliate systematics.
+Despite his simple procedures, absence of collaborators and lack of formal training, he came to dominate his field, to the extent that the period from 1930 to 1950 has been characterized as the "Kahlian era" of ciliate systematics.
 During his decade of activity, he nearly doubled the number of known ciliate species, and created a body of scholarship that is still cited with regularity.
 This accomplishment has been described by the ciliatologist John O. Corliss as an "unbelievable record [that] has never been--and is hardly ever likely to be--met in the annals of protozoology and microscopy, past, present, or future."